 In-House Production: Establishing your own manufacturing facilities requires substantial capital investment in equipment, facility setup, and labor.
 While this can result in lower per-unit costs over time, the initial financial outlay can be daunting for many companies.

-Outsourcing: Co-manufacturing can help mitigate these upfront costs.
+Outsource: Co-manufacturing can help mitigate these upfront costs.
 By partnering with an established manufacturer, you pay per unit produced, which can be particularly beneficial if your production volumes vary.
 This approach also allows you to leverage the economies of scale that the co-manufacturer already enjoys.

 For businesses looking to optimize cash flow and avoid large capital expenditures, co-manufacturing presents a financially flexible alternative.
 According to a report by Deloitte, outsourcing manufacturing can lead to significant cost savings, especially for small to medium-sized enterprises (SMEs).